ncb-0/nezu.world/_work/dll.md

 ### summary

 Long distance girlfriends Uni and Nuña are aching to meet, but neither of them can afford the plane tickets.
-Willing to do anything for money, Uni participates in a research study to have her brain uploaded into a computer... irreversibly?!
+Willing to do anything for money, Uni participates in a research study to have her brain uploaded into a computer… irreversibly?!
 Oops.
 But we can still hook up though, right? 😗

 ### screenshots